-Students entering the Master of Arts degree in School Counseling and/or Clinical Mental Health Counseling may transfer up to nine (9) graduate credits into the Missouri Baptist University Graduate Studies Program from another regionally accredited college or university.
+Students entering the Master of Arts degree in School Counseling (Traditional or Licensure Track) and/or Clinical Mental Health Counseling may transfer up to nine (9) graduate credits into the Missouri Baptist University Graduate Studies Program from another regionally accredited college or university.
 The total hours transferred to Missouri Baptist, including courses from other programs while enrolled, may not exceed nine (9) hours.
 All transfer credits must be approved by the Core Counselor Education faculty.